umrover/mrover-workspace/jetson/nav/README.md

 Information about the rover and functionality for controlling the drivetrain.
 Contains the current state, odometry (position + rotation), the PID controllers for bearing (turning) and distance.
+Has behavior for driving to a waypoint which handles turning and driving to within a threshold.

 ### [`environment.cpp`](./environment.cpp)